Chvetik12/RepoNew/README.md

-# RepoNew
+# Demo repository

-Test GitHUB repository
+This repository was created to demonstrate GitHub usage